 Net Operating Profit after Tax Calculator

-How to Calculate using Calculator
+How to Calculate using Calculator?

 The user has to insert the following data into the calculator, and a simple click will provide the instant result of a calculation.

-The operating profit of a company includes the revenue from operations only deducted from operating expenses that can be directly associated with the operations.
+Operating Profit – The operating profit of a company includes the revenue from operations only deducted from operating expenses that can be directly associated with the operations.
 All financing and investing activities related to income and expenses are excluded.

-Formula for calculating operating profit is as follows:
+The formula for calculating operating profit is as follows:

-Operating Profit = Gross profit – Operating Expenses
+Operating Profit = Gross Profit – Operating Expenses

-It is the rate of tax applicable to the company for which you are calculating net operating profit after tax.
+Tax Rate – It is the rate of tax applicable to the company for which you are calculating net operating profit after tax.